Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_13/Key_Mouse_Input.md

 `import net.minecraftforge.eventbus.api.SubscribeEvent`
 `import static org.lwjgl.glfw.GLFW.*`

 We're going to make a public static method with a return type of void.
-Just as our class itself, we have to give this method an annotation: `@SubscribeEvent`.
+We have to give this method the annotation: `@SubscribeEvent`.
 This tells forge that this method wants to subscribe to a certain event.

 In order to let forge know which event we want to subscribe to, we have to give the method a parameter.
 For mouse input we use the following parameter: `InputEvent.MouseInputEvent event`.
 Your class should now look a little something like this: